Cooling an electric vehicle battery.

 lithium fires

-Started by John Larkin in sci.electronics.design5 months ago 32 replies
+Started by John Larkin in sci.electronics.design1 year ago 32 replies

 Today's NYT describes a nasty fire in an apartment building in Manhattan, started by a bicycle battery.
 There have been 200 battery-ignited...